Notocolossus: Description

 The evidence suggests that Notocolossus was among the largest titanosaurs, and therefore one of the heaviest land animals, yet discovered.
 Although the incompleteness of the skeleton of the new sauropod has prevented scientists from making precise estimates of its size, its humerus, or upper arm bone, is 1.76 m in length, which is longer than that of any other titanosaur for which this bone is known, including other giants such as Dreadnoughtus, Futalognkosaurus, and Paralititan.
+It held the record for the largest humerus preserved for any Cretaceous sauropod until the description of Nagatitan in 2026 with its 1.78 m humerus.
 They also estimated the total femur length at 2.166 m, by using an allometric equation.
 If, as is likely, the body proportions of Notocolossus were comparable to those of better preserved titanosaurs, the new dinosaur may have weighed in the range of 44.9–75.9 t, most likely 60.4 t.
 In 2019 Gregory S. Paul estimated the mass of Notocolossus in the 45-55 tonne (49.6-60.6 short tons) range with the possibility that it might have been larger than that or approaching the mass of Argentinosaurus, which was estimated at 65-75 tonnes (71.6-82.7 short tons).
 This claim though, is considered unlikely.
 In 2020 Molina-Perez and Larramendi estimated its length at 28 m and its weight at 40 tonnes (44 short tons).